I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/udecxusbdevice/nf-udecxusbdevice-udecxusbdeviceinitfree.md

 ## -parameters
 <dl>

-### -param <i>UdecxUsbDeviceInit</i> [in, out]
+### -param UdecxUsbDeviceInit [in, out]

 <dd>
 <p>A pointer to a WDF-allocated structure that contains initialization parameters for the virtual USB device.
-The client driver retrieved this pointer in the previous call to <a href="buses.udecxusbdeviceinitallocate">UdecxUsbDeviceInitAllocate</a>. </p>
+The client driver retrieved this pointer in the previous call to <a href="..\udecxusbdevice\nf-udecxusbdevice-udecxusbdeviceinitallocate.md">UdecxUsbDeviceInitAllocate</a>. </p>
 </dd>
 </dl>